 Oceanside resident Masako Kimura Streling is an accomplished author, compelling speaker and committed philanthropist.

-But when you learn about her history, Masako’s achievements take on much more meaning.
+But when you learn about her history, Masako’s achievements have much more meaning.

 In fact, as one of the last surviving descendants of the Satsuma Samurai, Masako’s success and life path is an outlier even in her own family history.

-Born in 1931 in modern day Okinawa, Japan, Masako experienced great hardship as a child.
+Born in 1931 in modern-day Okinawa, Japan, Masako experienced significant hardship as a child.
 Growing up during World War II meant her family never went a day with three meals, and proper housing and healthcare were hard to come by.

-To make matters even more difficult, Japanese culture at the time was very male dominant, and Masako lived through countless injustices as a result.
+To make matters even more complicated, Japanese culture at the time was very male-dominant, and Masako lived through countless injustices as a result.

-So for 32 years, in accordance with the Samurai’s Bushido code, she forfeited her own education and personal goals to serve her parents.
+So for 32 years, following the Samurai’s Bushido code, she forfeited her own education and personal goals to serve her parents.

 A Will to Succeed